 Why Windows Slows Down Over Time

 If you take a look at a Windows PC system that's slowed down you'll likely find many startup programs have been installed which lengthen the boot process and also clutter the taskbar with unnecessary icons.
-These additional startup programs consume CPU, RAM memory, and other system resources in the background.
-Even some brand new computers come with useless startup programs right out of the box thanks to manufacturer-installed crapware (also called bloatware).
+These additional startup programs consume CPU power, RAM memory, and other system resources in the background.
+Even some brand new computers come with useless startup programs right out of the box thanks to manufacturer-installed bloatware (also called crapware).

 Browser Plug-ins, services, and toolbars:

 Applications that add shortcuts to Windows Explorer's context menu can make right-clicking on files take much longer if they're badly programmed.
-Other programs may install themselves as a system service, so they're running in the background even though you can't see them.
+Other programs may install themselves as a system service, so they're running in the background even though you can't see them and certainly don't need them.
 Even if they don't show icons in the taskbar useless background programs can slow down your PC.